 Ann Johnson, Chair

-Ann currently works as the Head of School for St. Augustine Public Montessori School.
+Ann, chair of the EdAllies board, currently serves as Head of School for St. Augustine Public Montessori School.
 After starting her career as a primary Montessori teacher, she went on to teach in a variety public, private, and charter schools in Minneapolis, Charlotte, Atlanta, and Abu Dhabi.
-Ann has also held a wide range of leadership roles in public education: She served as a Turnaround Program Specialist with Minneapolis Public Schools, Director of Student and Family Services and Interim School Director at KIPP WAYS Academy, and School Leader at The Academy of North Minneapolis, and Head of School at Bright Water Montessori in North Minneapolis.
+Ann has also held a wide range of leadership roles in public education: She served as a Turnaround Program Specialist with Minneapolis Public Schools, Director of Student and Family Services and Interim School Director at KIPP WAYS Academy, School Leader at The Academy of North Minneapolis, and Head of School at Bright Water Montessori in North Minneapolis.
 She holds a bachelor’s degree in Early Childhood Education from Clark Atlanta University and Master of Literacy Education from Hamline University.

 Holly is the Managing Director of Development at Educators for Excellence-Minnesota, where she partners with supporters who ensure educators have the resources they need to raise their voices.
 Previously, she served as E4E's National Policy Manager, coordinating education policy development and teacher advocacy work in E4E chapters across the country.
 Prior to working full-time in education policy, she taught middle school and high school social studies for Minneapolis Public Schools for 14 years.
 During this time, Holly served as a union steward for the Minneapolis Federation of Teachers, as well as a school captain for E4E.
 She holds a bachelor’s in Political Science from California Lutheran University and a Master’s of Education from the University of Minnesota.